What Petal Does

 Respite Care

-For mothers or carers of non-mobile babies who are in need of respite and time to catch a breath but may be lacking support from whanau or friends to allow this to happen at home.
+For mothers of non-mobile babies who are in need of respite and time to catch a breath, or a mumma under postpartum mental health strain.

 Transitional Care

-We provide a safe, loving and consistent environment for pre-transition babies, with a particular focus on reducing trauma when transitioning into their new family.
+We provide a safe, loving and consistent environment for pre-transition babies, with a particular focus on time and space, reducing trauma when transitioning into their new family.

 Safe Care